recursedev54/Mirror-Scope/Readme.md

 ###### `~The Daw!
 - # 21 Mirror Features You Won’t Be Able To Live Without

-1. Phantom ks
+1. Phantom tracks
 2. Custom Drum Engine
 3. Realistic Virtual Bass
 4. Realistic Virtual Acoustic and Electric Guitar
 5. Button to make ks small medium or large (square)
 6. Beautiful Live Backgrounds and animated interface with customizable backgrounds
 7. Look up chord progression to get the midi/DEFnotation/Tab
-8. Manage 1 shots and ks in sample galaxies
+8. Manage 1 shots and tracks in sample galaxies
 9. Generate audio clips using ai
 10. Chop up and downsample with a 1200 retro sampler
 11. Effect suite including Verb, Echo, Delay, Distortion, Shift, Our-Compressor, Soft-Clipper, Our Master Compressor, Our Master Limiter, Calamari EQ, Multi-Dand Distortion, Tape, and Gem